-Nominations for “Missouri’s Most Engaged Neighbors” Now Being Accepted Year-Round Online
+Nominations for “Missouri’s Most Engaged Neighbors” Accepted February to October 1.

-“We heard from participants and nominators this year that the week came and went, and they did not get nominations submitted.
-So, instead of creating a barrier to nominations, we want to open the process to collect names all year.
-Then we will recognize the winning nominations during Missouri Good Neighbor Week,” said David Burton, a University of Missouri Extension community development specialist.
+“We heard from participants and nominators in 2023 that the week came and went, and they did not get nominations submitted.
+So, instead of creating a barrier to nominations, we opened the process in 2024 to collect names all year,” said David Burton, a University of Missouri Extension community development specialist.

-During Missouri Good Neighbor Week in 2023, 62 people were nominated for recognition.
-Each of them received an acknowledgment letter and gift by mail.
-Twelve were selected for the statewide honor and received an award certificate and prize check.
-A few honorees were highlighted in local media coverage, and one was included in the Show Me Mo Success podcast.
-(Episode 25 at https://extension.missouri.edu/show-me-mo-success-podcast).
+During the 2024 Missouri Good Neighbor Week, 122 people were nominated for recognition.
+Each of them received an acknowledgment letter to let them know they had been nominated and memento.
+Eighteen were selected for the statewide honor and received an award certificate and prize check.

 “It would be great to see other cities do something similar yearly.
 Perhaps do a local recognition and then submit their top nominations,” said Prophete.
 “We just know anytime we celebrate the work of engaged neighbors in Missouri it is good for every community.”